chadepl/punet-replication/README.md

 # Probabilistic UNet replication

-This repository replicates some of the results of the Probabilistic UNet paper [1].
+This repository replicates some of the results of the paper A probabilistic u-net for segmentation of ambiguous images [1].
-It also includes the code we used in the experiments.

-Link to google docs: https://docs.google.com/document/d/1P1Fcg6PXJnvt2uWD0YAyhzgBoMVvOCjDkT1a38h0EVc/edit
+A write up of the replication can be found at [this link](https://docs.google.com/document/d/1P1Fcg6PXJnvt2uWD0YAyhzgBoMVvOCjDkT1a38h0EVc/edit).

 ## Setup